This post may contain affiliate links. See our affiliate disclaimer here.

 - Wire connectors

 When purchasing a light fixture make sure the bulb matches the voltage of your original fixture (either 12v or 120v).
 Also make sure the new light fixture turns on the same way as the old one (wall switch or switch on the fixture).
+See our list of 17 modern 12v light fixtures to select the best lamp for your renovation.

 Installing a light in an RV is similar to installing any house fixture.
 If you are not familiar with electricity and wiring, hire an electrician to complete this job.
 If you install the lights yourself, turn off the power before removing the original fixture and leave it off while installing the new one.
 Use new wire connectors, do not try to reuse the old ones.
 Also, make sure to take a picture of the original wiring so you can compare when installing the new light.